 COVID-19 and You

 Misinformation abounds during the COVID-19 crisis, and scammers never rest either.
-For them, this is just one more opportunity to take advantage of unsuspecting targets, especially elderly victims who may be more trusting.
+For them, this is just one more opportunity to take advantage of unsuspecting targets.

 The Canadian Fraud Centre is maintaining a national running list of COVID-19 scams which so far includes:

-- Utilility companies threatening to disconnect power for non-payment.
+- Utility companies threatening to disconnect power for non-payment.

 - Public Health Agency of Canada allegedly asking for your health card and credit card numbers for a COVID-19 prescription.